RV Solar Power: Will It Really Save Money?

 If your RVing style is mostly campgrounds, it will be nearly impossible for you to recoup the solar installation cost.
 It will also limit your opportunity to use the solar system.
 Not everyone likes to unplug, and that's ok.
 There is more than one way to RV.

-If you love to unplug, then solar might be beneficial to your RVing lifestyle.
+If you love to unplug, solar might be beneficial to your RVing lifestyle.
 You can start by adding up how many days you unplugged last year and how many days you plan to unplug next year.
-If the only time you unplugged was during that last rally you attended, then solar might not save you much money long term.
-But if you spend a significant amount of time away from the power pedestal, then solar might be right for you!
+If the only time you unplugged was during that last rally you attended, solar might not save you much money long term.
+But if you spend a significant amount of time away from the power pedestal, solar might be right for you!

 Boondocking in the Sonoran Desert, AZ